 In response to the pandemic, seemingly all departments of the Australian government are moving their services online to customer portals or mobile applications.
-In line with this trend, AusIndustry has launched its most recent bid to further improve support for businesses seeking to apply for the R&D tax incentive.
+In line with this trend, Ausindustry has launched their most recent bid to further improve support for businesses seeking to apply for the R&D tax incentive

-With a variety of reforms being made to the incentive, companies who are seeking to lodge their applications at the end of this financial year should pay attention to what’s changed.
+With a variety of reforms being made to the incentive, companies who are seeking to lodge their 2021 financial year applications should pay attention to what’s changed.
 Read below to know what’s new.

-The portal will be migrating a large volume of existing customer and system data between 1 July and 4 July this year, with the portal going live on 5 July 2021.
-While applicants won’t be able to submit applications until 5 July, users can still begin drafting their forms to claim the R&D tax incentive in a timely fashion.
+The portal will be migrating a large volume of existing customer and system data between 1 July and 4 July 2021, with the portal going live on 5 July 2021.
+While applicants won’t be able to submit applications until 5 July 2021, users can still begin drafting their forms to claim the R&D tax incentive in a timely fashion.

 The portal will include:

 - an online space for you, and your authorised representatives, to manage your company’s interactions with the R&D tax incentive program